DeCodec: Towards Controllable Audio Processing via Speech and Background Sound Decoupling in Neural Codecs

 b.
 Codec Reconstruction

 Table 2.
-Reconstruction quality evaluation of codec models.
+Reconstruction performance of codec models.
 Best results are highlighted in BOLD.

 Demos of Reconstruction performance of Code models